Rel-incode/CristianaSantos/index.md

 2. Bartolini C., Lenzini L., **Santos C.** (2018), A Legal Validation of a Formal Representation of Articles of the GDPR, Proceedings of the 2nd Workshop on Technologies for Regulatory Compliance [TERECOM 2018](http://ceur-ws.org/Vol-2309)

 3. Rodriguez-Doncel V., **Santos C.**, Casanovas P., Gómez-Pérez A., Gracia J. (2018) A Linked Data Terminology for Copyright Based on Ontolex-Lemon.
-In: Pagallo U., Palmirani M., Casanovas P., Sartor G., Villata S. (eds) AI Approaches to the Complexity of Legal Systems (AICOL 2015-AICOL 2017).
-Lecture Notes in Computer Science, vol 10791.
-Springer
+AI Approaches to the Complexity of Legal Systems (AICOL 2015-AICOL 2017)

 4. Navas-Loro M., **Santos C.** (2018), Events in the legal domain – first impressions.
 Proceedings of the 2nd Workshop on Technologies for Regulatory Compliance [TERECOM 2018](http://ceur-ws.org/Vol-2309/)